Information and reservations for the three total solar eclipses

 The day of the eclipse:

 At "astronomíaporuntubo," we've designed a variety of activities and workshops so you can enjoy this event with your family and friends in complete safety and comfort.
-We've also chosen the location: it will be in the Juarros region, a Starlight Zone since 2023, where we can make unobstructed observations.
+We've also chosen the location: it will be in the Sierrra de la Demanda (Burgps), where we can make unobstructed observations.
 Among other things, we've prepared:

-Solar seminarin several shifts so you can observe with our solar telescopes, the star, its spots, striations and granulations.
+Solar seminarin several shifts so you can observe with our telescopes adapted with special filters, the star, its spots, striations and granulations.

-A 2.5-hour starry night session in which, guided by our star experts, you can take a tour of the celestial vault and observe deep space objects with computerized reflecting telescopes.
+A 2.5-hour starry night session in which, guided by our star experts, you can take a tour of the celestial vault and observe planets and deep space objects with computerized reflecting telescopes.

 Make your decision and request your reservation in advance, as there is limited capacity and due to the nature of the event there will be demand for registration in the coming months.